-This white paper contains the following sections in addition to the findings and recommendations which are summarized in the Executive Summary below and detailed in the final section of the paper:
+This white paper contains the following sections in addition to the findings and recommendations which are summarized in the Executive Summary below and detailed in the Section V of the paper:

-- (I) Important Context Provides background on terms and concepts used in the partnership tax system that are useful for understanding the sourcing of guaranteed payments generally; - (II) Specific Federal Rules Summarizes important federal rules to which states conform; - (III) Amounts and Types of Guaranteed Payments Summarizes data on guaranteed payments and provides some examples of how they are used; and - (IV) State Sourcing Rules Provides a survey of the rules for sourcing guaranteed payments that have been adopted by the states.
+Section I. Important Context - Provides a summary of terms and concepts used in the partnership tax system, state sourcing rules, and related information necessary for understanding the issues;

+Section II.
+Specific Federal Rules for Guaranteed Payments - Summarizes important federal rules to which states generally conform;

+Section III.
+Amounts and Types of Guaranteed Payments - Summarizes data on guaranteed payments and provides some examples of how they are used; and

+Section IV.
+State Sourcing Rules - Provides a survey of the rules for sourcing guaranteed payments that have been adopted by the states.